 Overview tab

-The Overview tab contains a dashboard to visually display all the types of content that you have in your course, content items that will be the easiest and fastest to fix, and items that received the lowest accessibility scores.
+The Overview tab contains a dashboard that visually displays all the content types in your course, the content items that are easiest and fastest to fix, and the items that received the lowest accessibility scores.
 Below this dashboard is the list of remaining accessibility issues in your course.
 If this looks like a long list, don't worry; Ally will help you to decide where to start so that making improvements will be less overwhelming.

 All Course Content Graph